mejia-dev/noman-rumerals/README.md

 Expected Output: "Invalid input.
 Numeral L should never be surrounded by two of the same numerals"

+//// Rules for C
+Test: "It will evaluate any C without a character after it to equal 100"
+Code: evalNumerals(C)
+Expected Output: 100

+Test: "It will evaluate any C with another C after it to equal 200"
+Code: evalNumerals("CC")
+Expected Output: 200

+Test: "It will evaluate any C with two C's after it to equal 300"
+Code: evalNumerals("CCC")
+Expected Output: 300

+Test: "It will reject the entire input if the number of C's in a row is greater than 3 and will display an error"
+Code: evalNumerals("CCCC")
+Expected Output: "Invalid input.
+More than three occurences of C in a row detected."

+Test: "It will evaluate any C with a non-C,X,V,or I character after it to equal -100"
+Code: evalNumerals("CD");
+Expected Output: -100

+Test: "It will evaluate any C with a L,X,V,or I character after it to equal 100"
+Code: evalNumerals("CI");
+Expected Output: 101

+Test: "It will reject the entire input if C is surrounded by two matching characters"
+Code: evalNumerals("ICI")
+Expected Output: "Invalid input.
+Numeral C should never be surrounded by two of the same numerals"

 Test: "It will evaluate